-Now we can do better-a lot better.
+We can do better-a lot better.
 Our code can resemble the requirement specification.
-This will help reduce the gap between the business needs and the code that implements it, further reducing the chances of the requirements being misinterpreted.
+This will help reduce the gap between the business needs and the code that implements them, further reducing the chances of the requirements being misinterpreted.

-Rather than tell Java to create a mutable variable and then to repeatedly assign to it, let's talk with it at a higher level of abstraction, as in the next code.
+Rather than tell Java to create a mutable variable and then to repeatedly assign a value to it, let's talk with it at a higher level of abstraction, as in the next code.

+introduction/fpij/DiscountFunctional.java

 '''

-introduction/fpij/DiscountFunctional.java

-final BigDecimal totalOfDiscountedPrices =
+final double totalOfDiscountedPrices =

 prices.stream()

-.filter(price -> price.compareTo(BigDecimal.valueOf(20)) > 0)
+.filter(price -> price > 20)

-.map(price -> price.multiply(BigDecimal.valueOf(0.9)))

-.reduce(BigDecimal.ZERO, BigDecimal::add);
+.mapToDouble(price -> price 0.9)

+.sum();

 '''